AnnuNiyati/GitHubDemo/README.md

 # GitHubDemo
- i am doing demonstration of GithHub
+ i am doing demonstration of GithHub and git and the process related to that